 I was sitting around the other day, tossing around some ideas for new and exciting dishes.
-Dishes that were new but still good old stand-bys.
-You know the kind …. old favorites!
-One of the first dishes that came to mind was my friend James’ twice baked potatoes.
+Dishes that were new but still good stand-bys.
+One of the first dishes that came to mind was my friend James’ twice-baked potatoes.
 I have not had them in years but I remember them fondly.
 He would never share the recipe, saying it was a secret.
-Even though, I watched him make them once or twice, I could never figure out that secret ingredient.
-They were plump, cheesy and full of bacon and green onions; but, there was something different about this tater.
+Even though I watched him make them, I could never figure out that secret ingredient.
+They were plump, cheesy and full of bacon and green onions; there was something different about this tater.
 I sought out to create my own version using sweet potatoes, and this recipe for Twice Baked Sweet Potatoes with Chipotle Cream was born.

 I can’t say we eat very many baked potatoes around our house, which is a shame.
-We eat potatoes but usually in different forms; soup, fried in duck fat, as salad, gently boiled, you get the idea.
+We eat potatoes but usually in different forms; soup, fried in duck fat, as a salad, gently boiled, you get the idea.
 We also love to eat sweet potatoes but not the sweet kind.
 They have to be savory.
-I needed something new and tasty (and gluten free) to serve with a pork roast so I decided to try to create James’ famous twice baked potato using a sweet potato.
+I needed something new and tasty (and gluten-free) to serve with a pork roast so I decided to try to create James’ famous twice-baked potato using a sweet potato.

 3 medium sweet potatoes, scrubbed clean, dried and small holes pricked throughout

 3 slices pancetta, diced

 1 tablespoon butter

 kosher salt to taste